PhilipLGeLinas/Haskell/README.md

 # Haskell
-A collection of functional programming projects written in Haskell
+A collection of personal projects written in Haskell